 Study protocols should indicate the aim of the study and specify the relevant parameters.
-Variables should be recorded and monitored as appropriate throughout the study period; see under section 5.1 ("Details that should be included in the studies").
+Variables should be recorded and monitored as appropriate throughout the study period; see under section 5.1 ("Details that should be included in the pre-clinical studies and clinical trials").